Staff Directory

 LuHi Role: Teacher (Middle School Science/STEM), joined the LuHi faculty in 2021

-Education: B.A in Elementary Education with a minor in STEM Education (Magna Cum Laude); I will graduate this Spring (2022) with my M.Ed. in Special Education
+Education: B.A in Elementary Education with a minor in STEM Education and M.Ed. in Special Education in Elementary Education.

 Other professional experience: I have taught previously in the public school system at the Elementary level.
 In addition to being a teacher here a LuHi, I also serve as the Pool Director for LuHi Summer Programs.